xixiaofinland/finter/README.md

 Run `cargo install finter` to install it locally.

 # How it works?

+Check the source code or short description below.

 For the first time, `finter` needs to know where your folders exists, so you need to config it: